It’s easy for an established brand to sell the latest iPhone or Air Jordan sneakers. Those products are trendy and in high demand.

 Teaching or educating does not mean sharing information solely about your products or services.
-You can also help people learn how better to use your products (or similar products).
+You can also help people learn how to use your products (or similar products) better.

 For example, if you have a construction business, consider creating how-to videos that teach people how to repair drywall holes or install an electric outlet.
 Don’t worry that this content will cannibalize your business.
 Most people don’t have the time, skills, or energy to do those things themselves.
 But they will appreciate that you took the time to help them learn.

-While edu-taining, add some “spice” to how you present your content.
+While edu-taining, add some “spice” to presenting your content.
 Music, a GIF animation, or emojis can make your content look more “fun,” inviting, and dynamic.
 Modern tools make it easy to add these elements to your content.

 Even dull information can be fun when presented uniquely and creatively.